-From a chance meeting in a busy parking lot to the challenges of the wide open spaces of the ocean, Aina Bauza and Caroline Boule now share the same destiny, winning the third Cap pour Elles which aims to allow a pair of women to participate in their first TRANSAT CAFÉ L’OR as their first ocean race.
+From a chance meeting in a busy parking lot to the challenges of the wide open spaces of the ocean, Aina Bauza and Axelle Pillain now share the same destiny, winning the third Cap pour Elles which aims to allow a pair of women to participate in their first TRANSAT CAFÉ L’OR as their first ocean race.

 This 2025 edition has already achieved a broader appeal with 13 applications in the mix (starting with just four in 2021 and 10 in 2023), proof that the programme is attracting more and more young female sailors.
 Currently women still only represent 10% of the offshore racing participants